nathan-barry/nathan.rs/content/posts/roberta-diffusion.md

 +++
 {{< katex >}}{{< /katex >}}

-> Preface: After I wrote the article I stumbed upon the paper [DiffusionBERT](https://arxiv.org/abs/2211.15029) which does essentially the same thing but with more rigorous testing!
-Check it out if this post interested you.

 <img alt="Text Diffusion" style="max-width: 100%" src="/images/roberta-diffusion.gif">

 A while back, Google DeepMind unveiled Gemini Diffusion, an experimental language model that generates text using diffusion.
 Unlike traditional GPT-style models that generate one word at a time, Gemini Diffusion creates whole blocks of text by refining random noise step-by-step.

 I read the paper "Large Language Diffusion Models" and was surprised to find that discrete language diffusion is just a variation of masked language modeling (MLM), something we’ve been doing since 2018.
 The first thought I had was, "can we finetune a BERT-like model to do language generation?"

+> NOTE: After I wrote the article I stumbed upon the paper [DiffusionBERT](https://arxiv.org/abs/2211.15029) which does essentially the same thing but with more rigorous testing!
+Check it out if this post interested you.